elastic/logstash-performance-testing/README.md

 test, available in this gem.
 To do this you can simple run the ```lsperfm``` from the root of your Logstash installation.

-If you like to add you own configurations and test suites,  you need to next data (you can see an example of them at the `examples/` directory):
+If you like to add you own configurations and test suites,  you needuthe next data (you can see an example of them at the `examples/` directory):

 - The logstash configs, found in `..config/`
 - The sample input files, found in `..input/`